davidderaedt/SVG-NOW/readme.md

 ###What for?
-A much smaller & cleaner SVG code without altering the underlying artwork.
+A much smaller & cleaner SVG code without modifying the underlying artwork.
 Using default parameters, file size typically decreases by 30% - 50% depending on the nature of the artwork.
 Note that there is no file compression, only code optimisation.

 ![image](pics/jeanne-compared.png)